 This is just a starting point to help you begin to think about skills and supplies you may want to add to your repertoire.
 While it is far from complete it should give you an idea about needs for your patients.
 The American Red Cross may offer classes in your area to provide more training.

 Remember, everyone in your family or group will need training and practice.
+Creating a Grab-n-Go binder with information will be helpful for you and for anyone who assists you with homecare nursing.
 Someday, the patient may be you, and these simple procedures may save a life, including your own.
 Also and most important, many of these tasks are not fun.
 Many are done for infants and young children without any thought.
 Please be kind and offer privacy and dignity to your patients.
 Treat them as you would want to be treated.

 What homecare nursing items would you add to this list?